 After Batu's death, the dignity of the Khan of the Golden Horde, as the western ulus was called, fell to Saraq (r.
 1256), then Ulaɣči (r.
 1256-1257), and then to Berke, Batu's brother.
 Berke was very critical towards the privileges of Hülegü, not just that he would own all territories conquered, but also that troops from the Golden Horde had to participate in his campaigns, without Berke being rewarded.
 In order to tame Berke's hatred, Möngke changed the territorial jurisdiction and added the Caucasus - hitherto part of Batu's territory, to the realm of Hülegü.
 The Great Khan's death in 1259 rendered any further reconciliation between the house of Hülegü (Činggisid line of Tolui) and that of Berke (line of Joči) impossible.

-Before his death Möngke had rendered the seal of the Great Khan to his youngest brother Ariɣ Buqa (1219?–1266), yet as soon as Qubilai learned of his brother's death, he left the front, hastened to Zhongdu (today's Beijing), and convoked a quriltai in the "Supreme Capital" Shangdu 上都 (Kaiping 開平, today in Zhenglan Banner 正藍旗, Xilingol League 錫林郭勒盟, Inner Mongolia) on its own behalf, where he was proclaimed Great Khan, without the consent of the other Činggisid lines.
+Before his death Möngke had rendered the seal of the Great Khan to his youngest brother Ariɣ Buqa (1219?–1266), yet as soon as Qubilai learned of his brother's death, he left the front, hastened to Zhongdu (today's Beijing), and convoked a quriltai in the "Supreme Capital" Shangdu 上都 (Kaiping 開平, today in Zhenglan Banner 正藍旗, Xilingol League 錫林郭勒盟, Inner Mongolia) on his own behalf, where he was proclaimed Great Khan, without the consent of the other Činggisid lines.
 Qubilai was happy enough that Ariɣ Buqa was involved in a struggle with the Čaɣatai line, and forced in 1264 Ariɣ Buqa into submission.

 The future development of the Mongolian empire showed that some of the ulus remained loyal to the new Great Khan, while others went their own ways.
 The latter were the Golden Horde, and the Čaɣatai Khanate.